sahithi206/DEP25-G20-DRISHTI-Portal/README.md

 ![image](https://github.com/user-attachments/assets/2395cbfa-f476-4371-9fa5-d6fe6a71bd28)
 ---

-# ResearchX – Research Grant Management Portal
+# DRISHTI: OneRND India – Research Grant Management Portal

-**ResearchX** is a full-stack MERN application built to digitize and streamline the research grant management process.
+**DRISHTI: OneRND India** is a full-stack MERN application built to digitize and streamline the research grant management process.
 It acts as a centralized platform for researchers, institutes, and funding agencies to collaborate efficiently on project proposals, approvals, fund disbursement, and compliance tracking.

 ---